dfel08/Work-Day-Scheduler/README.md

 ## Acknowledgments

 * Thanks to my mentor, David Kramer, and my family, who are a continuing source of support and inspiration.
+Thanks also to Brad Davis, who helped me when I got stuck in the process.